 All the fibres are sorted by our Peruvian collaborators, in order to keep only the softest ones.

 It is interesting to know that the majority of Alpaca clothing offered by our brand comes from the baby Alpaca fibre.
+They make our BellePaga products with a traditional and unrivalled know-how.
+Each product is made or finished by hand for an exceptional quality.
 Next to each article, you will find the exact composition of it.

 As you have read above, an important property of Alpaca wool is its hypoallergenic properties.
 Alpaca fibre being half wool/ half hair is the only one that does not contain lanolin.
 This substance is allergenic and is found in all classic wools.
 Alpaca wool also does not itch, its fibre being soft and fine.
 Our clothes are therefore suitable for anyone with more or less sensitive skin.
 Especially since Alpaca has a wide range of natural colours!
 Before the creation of Peruvian wool clothing, the fibres are washed only in soapy water, without going through the bleaching stage.
 When the desired shades are not found in the different colours of Alpaca, we use only mineral shades.
 Before that, however, we still favour mixing fibres of different colours to achieve the desired result.